 - Business majors must be flexible as courses are not guaranteed ahead of time.

 Length of Stay

 - This is a fall, spring or one academic year program.
-The fall term runs mid-September until late January while the Spring term runs from late January until mid June.
+The fall term runs mid-September until late January while the spring term runs from late January until mid-June.
 The group departs together in early September and is home for Christmas break.
-The full year students will return in mid-January and stay through early June.
+The full year students will return in early January and stay through mid-June.
+Spring semester students will depart together in late January and return in mid-June.
 There is a month-long spring break in the spring semester.

 - Generally, two Americans and four British or international students will share a suite of six private rooms with two baths, a common kitchen, a sitting area and a dining room.